Basil Essential Oil Benefits and Uses

 This is an excellent essential oil to use in aromatherapy.
 It is often chosen to bring strength of mind and clarity to people suffering from mental fatigue, stress, fear, or headaches.
-Because basil oil makes a good top note in aromatherapy, it is often combined with clary sage, bergamot, geranium, frankincense, orange, lavender, peppermint, rosemary, pine, or palmarosa.
+Because basil oil makes a good top note in aromatherapy, it is often combined with clary sage, bergamot, frankincense, orange, lavender, peppermint, rosemary or clove.
 It adds a fresh aroma to any of these other oils if you do want to blend, or else you can use it by itself.
 Add a few drops of basil oil to a carrier oil and massage it in a clockwise direction on the abdomen.
 This oil is said to help with colic, indigestion, flatulence, stomach cramps, and nausea, and because of its effect on the nervous system it is believed to be especially effective for helping with digestive issues caused by nervous tension or stress.

 The refreshing, uplifting effect of this essential oil is why it is used for nervous tension, melancholy, depression and migraines.
 Basil oil is sometimes known as the 'oil of renewal' because of its strengthening, fortifying properties and ability to calm the mind and heart.
 It is thought to fight stress, fatigue and overwhelming feelings, and might even be able to help overcome addiction.
 Massage this oil blended in a carrier oil such as almond oil or coconut oil around your solar plexus area if you need to be calmed down or if you are feeling really stressed or overwhelmed.
 If you have tired, tight muscles after dancing, sports or other physical activities, add some basil essential oil and lavender oil to a carrier oil and give yourself an aromatherapy massage to soothe the muscles and help revitalize your mind and body.
 Basil oil is thought to help cool the body too, making it a good choice for after-sports therapeutic massage.